International Pulp Week 2022

 Much has happened in the three years since the last in-person International Pulp Week.
 Kevin Mason will review the industry’s performance, and set the stage for the discussion on rising input costs and supply chain disruptions.

 Over the past two years, labour shortages and supply chain disruptions have lifted input costs.
 Now, surging oil prices are intensifying inflationary pressures.
 In this session, Joaquin Kritz Lara, Numera’s Chief Economist, will discuss the impact of rising oil prices on the inflation outlook.

 Chemicals and other input costs

 Chemical costs have seriously affected pulp and paper producers as logistical challenges, labour supply issues and rising energy costs increased chemical prices.
-Angel Fernandez, of IHS Markit will provide a forward-looking view of the pulp chemicals market.
+Angel Fernandez, of Chemical Market Analytics by OPIS, a Dow Jones company will provide a forward-looking view of the pulp chemicals market.

 Supply Chain Crunch